-On October 11, 2010, Mrs. Hackett was driving her bus on Highway 12 when the Defendants' semi-truck/trailer combination crossed over into the oncoming lane, colliding with Mrs. Hackett's bus and rendering her paralyzed from the waist down, also resulting in her suffering a major closed-head injury.
+On Oct.
+11, 2010, Mrs. Hackett was driving her bus on Highway 12 when the defendants’ semi-truck/trailer combination crossed over into the oncoming lane, colliding with Mrs. Hackett’s bus and rendering her paralyzed from the waist down, also resulting in her suffering a major closed-head injury.

 Following her acute care, Mrs. Hackett was transferred to a skilled nursing facility located near her residence.
 Despite the good quality of nursing care and her three visits/stays per week at home, the Hackett family wanted Debra to reside full-time in her home and to receive 24/7 LVN care as well as additional medical and rehabilitation services in her home environment.

 Defendants suggested that the overall quality and consistency of plaintiff’s care would not be improved at home and argued that the level and extent of assisting care as requested was grossly exaggerated by the plaintiffs in both breadth and cost.
 The defendants also suggested that there was no real desire for the plaintiff to be allowed to return and live at home permanently as opposed to her current three visits per week.
 Mrs. Hackett’s medical and wage loss damages to date totaled approximately $1.2 million.

 There was no evidence that the plaintiff continued to have physical pain or that she was depressed or anxious, but the plaintiffs argued that she was nevertheless emotionally aware of her very serious limitations and was trapped in her body, requiring the constant assistance of others.